-It is recommended to attach the hydrophone side of the cable to the Hydrophone-2 prior fitting, to prevent contamination of the connector with water or dirt, especially if access is restricted due to limited space.
+It is recommended to attach the hydrophone side of the cable to the Hydrophone-2 prior to fitting, to prevent contamination of the connector with water or dirt, especially if access is restricted due to limited space.
 Similarly, it is recommended to keep the cable attached when removing the Hydrophone-2, until the risk of water or debris contamination is negligible.
+However, do not lift or carry the Hydrophone-2 by any attached cable or hose ; This can cause damage to the equipment or the cable.

-4.3 HYDROPHONE-2 PRE-INSTALLATION TEST
+3.3 HYDROPHONE-2 PRE-INSTALLATION TEST